-- Adding non-volatile substance to volatile substance lowers the temperature for freezing point.
+- Adding non-volatile substance to volatile substance lowers the freezing point

-- Nonvolatile refers to a substance that does not readily evaporate into a gas under existing conditions.
+- Non-volatile substances do not readily evaporate into a gas

 - During freezing, the molecules instead of being able to bounce around randomly settle to a more organized structure called the SOLID STATE.

 - The freezing point of a solution (solute + solvent) is always lower than that of a pure solvent.
-That is because the solute prevents the molecules from getting together into an organized structure and the temperature has to fall a lot lower to get rid of all the kinetic energy that causes the molecules to bounce around.
+That is because the solute prevents the molecules from getting together into an organized structure and the temperature has to fall a lot lower to drastically reduce the kinetic energy that causes the molecules to bounce around.